ansible/azure-aap-deployment-driver/test/Readme.md

 BROWSER=none npm start
 ```

-And finally, in the another terminal, run following commands to get cypress run the tests:
+And finally, in the another terminal, run the following commands to get cypress run the tests:

 ```sh
 cd test/ui